 This is a sponsored conversation written by me on behalf of NOW Foods.
 The opinions and text are all mine.

 Making component meals is one of my favorite ways to make dinner my whole family will eat.
-Buddha bowls are the perfect way to build your own bowl, assuring everyone will be happy!
+Buddha bowls and macro bowls are the perfect way to build your own bowl, assuring everyone will be happy!

 These healthy wholesome bowls are a great way to feed your family.
 They can be made in a variety of ways, and filled with things you love.
 They are based on a few simple components:

 - Veggies and greens

 - Protein like beans and tofu

 These are the base of a Buddha bowl.
 There are so many options when it comes to healthy whole grains.
 Here are some of our favorite:

 - Rice- we love brown, black and wild rice